alphagov/govuk-rfcs/rfc-108-including-gem-component-assets.md

 The component_support sass file would include any needed `govuk-frontend` imports plus any mixins or variables from sass in the gem.
 A similar solution could be applied to print styles for components.

-This solution would allow us to add any components we like to the gem without worrying that they are needlessly adding page weight to the publically facing GOV.UK.
+This solution would allow us to add any components we like to the gem without worrying that they are needlessly adding page weight to the publicly facing GOV.UK.

+The component guide will not change as it imports the sass for components itself.
+However it cannot give full confidence that a component will appear correctly in an application, see the isolation section below.

 We will configure the gem so that both this new approach to consuming Sass and the old approach co-exist, so we don't have to upgrade all the apps at once.
-The component guide itself will import all of the component scss to ensure everything appears correctly.
+The old approach will then be deprecated as we migrate apps.

 ### Javascript

-We should also be able to include only the required Javascript in each application.
-Specific JS modules must be initialised (unlike with Sass) and the specifics of how this will work have yet to be determined.
-However, if a change to this proves impractical, we could continue to use the current approach - this will not block the rollout of changes to the Sass model.
+We should also be able to include only the required Javascript in each application, using a similar mechanism to the above.
+JS modules will be initialised using the existing code for initialisation.

 Currently some component JS relies upon jQuery and some does not.
-We will therefore need to include jQuery if component JS is required.
-Eventually we plan to remove this dependency, at which point this can be looked at again.
+We will therefore need to include jQuery if component JS is required (eventually we plan to remove this dependency).

-Testing should remain broadly the same.
+JS tests should remain the same.
 Tests will exist for each component and when the tests are run in the gem all tests should be run.
-We might need to rewrite the initialisation for some of the Javascript tests depending on decisions made regarding JS inclusion.

 We will configure the gem so that both this new approach to consuming JS and the old approach co-exist, so we don't have to upgrade all the apps at once.
+The old approach will then be deprecated as we migrate apps.
+If a change to the JS proves problematic, we could continue to use the current approach - this should not block the rollout of changes to the Sass model.

 ### Finding which components are in use

 Adding a not-in-use component into an application with this new model would be a relatively safe procedure, as the developer would notice immediately if the styles and Javascript for that component had not been included in the application.
-For the future we will need a tool avoids leaving components unstyled or non-functional.
+For the future we will need a tool that avoids leaving components unstyled or non-functional.

 We can modify the component guide to tell us which components are in use by the current application.